-- Rubber or plastic flip-flops or slides may not be worn. - Athletic shoes, casual tennis shoes such as Keds or Vans, and Chacos or similar style sandals may only be worn Mondays, Thursdays, and Fridays. - Work boots, combat boots, hiking boots, furry shoes, and house shoes or any shoe with those appearances should not be worn. - Traditional croc-style shoes with the domed-holed toe may not be worn to school. - Wide rubber-banded shoes may not be worn on Leadership Dress days. - Socks may not be worn with sandals on Leadership Dress Days.
+- Rubber or plastic flip-flops or slides may not be worn. - Athletic shoes, casual tennis shoes such as Keds or Vans, and Chacos or similar style sandals may only be worn Mondays, Thursdays, and Fridays. - Work boots, combat boots, hiking boots, furry shoes, and house shoes or any shoe with those appearances should not be worn. - Traditional croc-style shoes with the domed-holed toe may not be worn to school. - Wide rubber-banded shoes and "Ugg-styled" boots/mules/slippers may not be worn on Leadership Dress days. - Socks may not be worn with sandals on Leadership Dress Days.